apptainer/singularity-userdocs/environment_and_metadata.rst

 .. _sec:envandmetadata:

 Environment variables are values you can set in a session, which can be used to influence the behavior of programs.
-Most non-trival programs need some configuration, even when they are packaged into a container.
-It's often considered best practice to use environment variables to pass settings to a program in a container, because they are easily set and don't rely on writing and binding in configuration files.
+It's often considered best practice to use environment variables to pass settings to a program in a container, because they are easily set and don't rely on writing and binding in program-specific configuration files.
 When building a container you may need to set fixed or default environment variables.
 When running containers you may need to set or override environment variables.

-The metadata of a container is information that describes the container.
+The :ref:`metadata <sec:metadata>` of a container is information that describes the container.
 Singularity automatically records important information such as the definition file used to build a container.
-Other details such as the version of Singularity used are present as *labels* on a container.
+Other details such as the version of Singularity used are present as :ref:`labels <sec:labels>` on a container.
 You can also specify your own to be recorded against your container.

 --------------------------
 Changes in Singularity 3.6
 --------------------------

-Singularity 3.6 has modified the ways in which environment variables are handled, to allow long-term stability and consistency that has been lacking in prior versions.
+Singularity 3.6 has modified the ways in which environment variables are handled to allow long-term stability and consistency that has been lacking in prior versions.
 It also introduces new ways of setting environment variables, such as the ``--env`` and ``--env-file`` options.